Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

-where $\bm{1}$ is a $m$-dimensional column vector in which all the elements are $1$, and $\bm{b}$ is a $n$-dimensional row vector storing the reference standard spectrum.
-The matrix $\bm{X}$ obtained by this subtraction is called the difference spectrum matrix.
-The spectrum matrix $\bm{X}_0$ is non-negative, whereas the difference spectrum matrix $\bm{X}$ takes signed values due to the subtraction in Eq.
+where $\boldsymbol{1}$ is an $m$-dimensional column vector in which all the elements are $1$, and $\boldsymbol{b}$ is an $n$-dimensional row vector storing the reference standard spectrum.
+The matrix $\boldsymbol{X}$ obtained by this subtraction is called the difference spectrum matrix.
+The spectrum matrix $\boldsymbol{X}_0$ is non-negative, whereas the difference spectrum matrix $\boldsymbol{X}$ takes signed values due to the subtraction in Eq.
 (1).
-Here, we used the X-ray absorption spectrum of $\mathrm{Li_{0.5}CoO_2}$ reference material (Fig. \ref{fig:gaussfit_full}(C)) as the reference standard spectrum to detect sensitively spectral changes due to charging and discharging since the Li$_{0.5}$CoO$_{2}$ corresponds to the full-charged state \cite{RN1483}.
+Here, we used the X-ray absorption spectrum of $\mathrm{Li_{0.5}CoO_2}$ reference material (Fig. \ref{fig:gaussfit_full}(C)) as the reference standard spectrum to detect sensitively spectral changes due to charging and discharging, since Li$_{0.5}$CoO$_{2}$ corresponds to the fully charged state~\cite{RN1483}.
+The reference spectrum in Fig. \ref{fig:gaussfit_full}(C) was separately obtained from the powder sample of Li$_{0.5}$CoO$_2$ through the transmission spectrum measurement with a high intensity beam over a sufficient measurement time.